-- Classification: It can be easier to filter and adjust data when it is labeled with keyword tags that organize the data into different categories.
+- Classification: It can be easier to filter and adjust data when it is labelled with keyword tags that organise the data into different categories.

 - Pattern recognition: Detecting patterns by filtering messages can assist with the recognition of data patterns that may assist in the detection of anomalies.

 - Artificial ignorance: Data can be more difficult to sift through with routine log messages increasing the density.
 Artificial ignorance is a machine learning system that ignores more routine updates unless they did not occur.

 - Correlation analysis: It can be ineffective to gather information from servers, operating systems, and network devices when there isn’t a way to compare the data in the event that there is a single system-wide event.
 Correlation analysis works through messages from all components related to an event.

 This is also referred to as multi-dimensional anomaly detection.